 Apeman Mini Portable Projector

 It’s a bit of an exaggeration to call the Apeman Mini Portable Projector a mini device.
 Sure, this is a smaller portable projector.
 And it’s quite portable.
 But it’s not really a mini projector because it’s still several times larger than the smallest projectors you can find.
-For example, another projector we reviewed recently, the PIQO Mini JD Projector, comes to mind.
-It’s about six times smaller than the Apeman Mini.

 But with that said, the Apeman Mini is surprisingly powerful, and much stronger than anything you’ll be able to find inside a much smaller form.
 And you can really appreciate that when it comes to brightness output.
 However, any relatively inexpensive projector like the Mini will have its limits.